 - In our operations, by upholding values and standards

 - In relationships with suppliers, and

-Our human rights practices assure respect for the right of employees to freedom of association and recognition of employees’ rights to collective bargaining, where permissible by law.
+Our human rights practices assure respect for the employees’ rights to freedom of association and collective bargaining, where permissible by law.
 All sites in HUL are under collective bargaining agreements.
-Our Code of Business Principles conforms to International Labour Organisation (ILO) principles.
+Our Code of Business Principles conforms to the International Labour Organisation (ILO) principles.

 Create framework for fair compensation

-Compensation in India is based on guidelines issued by collective bargaining agreements (CBA).
-All factory sites and offices are covered under CBA.
-We ensure that our salaries adhere to the collective bargaining agreements, various mandatory statutory limits and are at par with various external industry benchmarks.
+All HUL factory sites and offices are covered by Collective Bargaining Agreements (CBA), we sign with our employee unions.
+We ensure that compensation to employees adheres to the CBAs, various statutory requirements and is at par with external industry benchmarks.
 All our supply chain units pay wages which are well above the statutory minimum wages as prescribed by the law.